Industries

 Sales growth at clothing and clothing accessories stores slowed to 0.6% after expanding at faster rates in April and May.
 Apparel prices increased slightly in June after a stumbling in May, perhaps explaining some of the slowdown.
 Sales at general merchandise and department stores each advanced 0.4%.
 Big-box retailers, which set the trend for the industry, announced broad price reductions on thousands of goods in a margin play.
 Health and personal care stores did the same; the result showed up in the volume of spending, as spending rose nearly 1% in June.

 Consumers have become much more discerning in their purchases and are pushing back on price hikes.
-The reaction to price cuts suggests that the pushback from consumers does not equate to a pullback.
+The reaction to price cuts suggests that the pushback from consumers on prices does not equate to a pullback in spending.
 Discount it and they will come.

 Only a few categories experienced sales declines.
 Motor vehicles and parts dealers, sporting goods and hobby stores and gasoline stations.
 However, prices at the pump dropped more than spending at gasoline stations, which suggests that road trips picked up in June.